Premium Food Intolerance Test

 - having suicidal thoughts or having the urge to harm yourself

 - not getting any enjoyment through the hobbies you used to once love

-The exact causes for SAD are not fully understood, with lack of exposure to sunlight often being suggested as a potential contributor, as well as changes in diet and eating habits during the colder months.
-The role of diet on mood cannot be understated, and in recent years there has been an increased focus in scientific circles of the relationship between the digestive system and the brain.
+Seasonal Affective Disorder (SAD) is a type of depression that you experience during particular seasons or times of the year.
+The exact causes for SAD are not fully understood, with lack of exposure to sunlight often being suggested as a potential contributor, as well as changes in diet, eating and exercise habits during the colder months.
+The role of diet on the mood cannot be understated.
+Factors such as vitamin D deficiency (the sunlight vitamin) and vitamin B12 deficiency can impact mood and mental health.